 earned a Florida Real Estate Broker license over thirty years ago, is typically

-facts and law, Larry has agreed to help plaintiffs and defendants in
+Since 2003, Larry has helped plaintiffs and defendants in

 roughly equal numbers.
-Over half of all inquiries are turned away for
+However, Larry turns away about half of all

-lack of substance or coming from the "wrong" side (unfavorable facts or
+lack of substance or evidence, or because the facts or

 the real estate broker's conduct ethical?